gopi-suvanam/scribbler/README.md

 - [x] Comes pre-loaded with Plotly, D3 and DI-Libs for power usage.
 Thirdparty libaries/modules can be easily loaded.

 ![Scribbler Screenshot](images/Scribbler-SS.png)

-For discussions and asking questions join our community of [GitHub Discussions](https://github.com/gopi-suvanam/scribbler/discussions/).

 ## Table of contents
 <!-- toc -->